[

 > join_interest_list()

-Get notified when we finalize dates and open registration.
+Get notified when registration opens.
 No spam, just updates.

 <FAQ>